xArtakBeglariaNx/TaskTracker/README.md

 - Microsoft.EntityFrameworkCore.Design -- https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Design
 - dotnet-ef tool -- https://www.nuget.org/packages/dotnet-ef#readme-body-tab

 **In Directory "DataBaseBackup".
 You can find DataBase backup and restore database on your SSMS (Sql Server Management Studio), also in this directory have Data Tier file for restore DataBase from Data-Tier Application**

+**For Unit Tests i'm install -  Moq NuGetPackage**